BlackBerry Limited: Certicom

 The Certicom intellectual property portfolio includes over 350 patents and patents pending worldwide that cover key aspects of elliptic-curve cryptography (ECC).

 The National Security Agency (NSA) has licensed 26 of Certicom's ECC patents as a way of clearing the way for the implementation of elliptic curves to protect U.S. and allied government information.

-Certicom's current customers include General Dynamics, Motorola, Oracle, Research In Motion and Unisys.

 On January 23, 2009, VeriSign entered into an agreement to acquire Certicom.
 Research In Motion put in a counter-offer, which was deemed superior.
 VeriSign did not match this offer, and so Certicom announced an agreement to be acquired by RIM.
 Upon the completion of this transaction, Certicom became a wholly owned subsidiary of RIM, and was de-listed from the Toronto Stock Exchange on March 25, 2009.

 Dash Navigation

 In June 2009, RIM announced they would acquire Dash Navigation, makers of the Dash Express.

 Torch Mobile

 In August 2009, RIM acquired Torch Mobile, developer of Iris Browser, enabling the inclusion of a WebKit-based browser on their BlackBerry devices, which became the web browser in subsequent Java-based operating systems (BlackBerry 6, BlackBerry 7) and operating systems (QNX based BlackBerry Tablet OS and BlackBerry 10).
 The first product to contain this browser, the BlackBerry Torch 9800, was named after the company.